All Episodes

 Head is inside the passenger window.

-And there's a cop car there, and you can't see any people, but there's a telephone pole, and there's a sign on the telephone pole says, beware of dog.
+But there's a telephone pole, and there's a sign on the telephone pole that says, beware of dog.

 Not beware of chimp, a massive chimp who loved flowers.

-Philet Mignon and the Yankees went berserk.
+Phillet Mignon and the Yankees went berserk.

-Uh but but this um I think Terry Bradshaw bears some resemblance to chimpanzees as well.
+I used to work with a guy in Sacramento who looked just like a chimpanzee, but this, I think Terry Bradshaw bears some resemblance to chimpanzees as well.

-But that's uh I'm getting I'm getting uh I'm I'm I'm getting distracted here.
+But that's, I'm getting distracted here.

-It's a very clever chimp, said Captain Richard Conklin of the Stanford police.
+It's a very clever chimp, said Captain Richard Conklin of the Stanford Police.

 Just as she arrived at the house and got out of her car, the chimp went up to her, jumped on her, began biting and mauling her.